shoken0x/dropbox-altstarter/README.md

-Start 2nd Dropbox after 1st in Max OS X
+Start 2nd Dropbox after 1st in Mac OS X
 ====

 In 2nd Dropbox, you can use different account from 1st one.